-You can create your own with a pencil and paper, you can create an excel budget template, or you can use an online template.
+You can create your own with a pencil and paper, create an Excel spreadsheet, or use an online template.

-No matter what you choose, any budget will follow the same basic principles of organizing your spending in a way so that you are mindful of how and where you are spending your money.
+No matter what you choose, any budget will follow the same basic principles of organizing your spending so that you are mindful of how and where you are spending.

-The end result is you will stop overspending each month and will begin to build wealth.
+The result is you will stop overspending each month and will begin to build wealth.

-As I touched on above, budget templates work by looking at your various sources of income and subtracting out your spending.
+As I mentioned above, budgeting templates work by looking at your various sources of income and subtracting your spending.

-If you want to have a cushion in your checking account, you could opt to have your budget have a positive ending number.
-This is what would be left over in your account at month end.
+If you want a cushion in your checking account, you could opt to have your budget have a positive ending number.

 For example, if you earned $2,000 and have $1,800 accounted for in your budget, you should end the month with an extra $200 in your account.

-At all costs, you don’t want your budget to show a negative balance.
+You don’t want your budget to show a negative balance at all costs.
 This means you are spending more than you are earning.